Lesley University: Founding of Lesley University and early expansion (2001–2013)

-2010–2018: Lesley opens Lunder Arts Center, expands Cambridge footprint
+Consolidation in Cambridge (2013–2018)

 In 2013, construction on the Lunder Arts Center began in Porter Square.
 The project was built on the former site of the North Prospect Church, which was moved slightly to the south and repurposed.
-Also in 2013, Lesley University's constituent colleges, the Art Institute of Boston and Lesley College, were renamed College of Art and Design and College of Liberal Arts and Sciences, respectively; the change is reflective of the cohesion and growth of the two colleges.
+Also in 2013, Lesley University's constituent colleges, The Art Institute of Boston and Lesley College, were renamed College of Art and Design and College of Liberal Arts and Sciences, respectively; the change was reflective of the cohesion and growth of the two colleges.

 In 2015, the College of Art and Design officially left Kenmore Square in Boston and joined the remainder of the university in Cambridge.
-This move marked the completion of the Lunder Arts Center as well as the first time in 17 years that the university was entirely housed in Cambridge.
+This move marked the completion of the Lunder Arts Center and was the first time in 17 years that the university was entirely housed in Cambridge.
 The Lunder Arts Center was awarded a LEED Gold certification from the U.S. Green Building Council.
-Lesley also won a prestigious Preservation Award from the Cambridge Historical Commission for the restoration of the historic former North Prospect Church as part o the Lunder Arts Center project.
+Lesley also won a Preservation Award from the Cambridge Historical Commission for the restoration of the historic former North Prospect Church as part of the Lunder Arts Center project.

-At the end of the 2014–15 academic year, President Joseph B. Moore announced that he would retired the following year.
-In 2016, Jeff A. Weiss became president and resigned in 2018 due to personal health reasons (he almost immediately became Chief Strategy and Transformation Office at Mass General Brigham.).
-In 2018, Richard S. Hansen became interim president.
+At the end of the 2014–15 academic year, President Joseph B. Moore announced that he would retire the following year.
+In 2016, Jeff A. Weiss became president; he resigned in 2018 due to personal health reasons and almost immediately became the Chief Strategy and Transformation Officer at Mass General Brigham.
+Richard S. Hansen became interim president later that year.

 In July 2018, Lesley announced the purchase of the historic buildings formerly owned by the Episcopal Divinity School (EDS), making Lesley the sole owner of the 4.4-acre Brattle Campus.
-The purchase included five buildings – St. John's Memorial Chapel, Wright Hall, Burnham Hall, Reed Hall and 4 Berkeley St. – and the remainder of Sherrill Hall.
+The purchase included five buildings – St. John's Memorial Chapel, Wright Hall, Burnham Hall, Reed Hall, and 4 Berkeley St. – and the remainder of Sherrill Hall.
 Since 2008, Lesley and EDS had jointly owned Sherrill Hall as part of the schools' condominium agreement.

-2019-present
+Recent years (2019–present)

+Janet L. Steinmayer became university president in July 2019.
+Since 2019, the faculty has passed three no-confidence votes against university leadership.

 In 2021, Lesley briefly piloted a community-based partnership with DeMello International Center in New Bedford, Massachusetts.
-Janet L. Steinmayer became university president in July 2019.

-Part of a long-term demographic trend of fewer college attendees in the United States, enrollment at Lesley declined by about a third from 2011 to 2021.
 In fall 2023, Lesley laid off 30 faculty members and 20 staff, largely from the undergraduate College of Liberal Arts and Sciences.
-The university also eliminated some ostensibly low-enrolled academic programs, including all of the social sciences majors, and announced an overall restructuring of the university, branded as "Better Lesley."
+The university also eliminated some ostensibly low-enrolled academic programs, including all social science majors, and announced an overall restructuring of the university, branded as "Better Lesley."
+As of 2024, enrollment had dropped to less than half its 2014 level.